Krnsand/rock-paper-scissors-lizard-spock/README.md

 - I used [Live Science](https://www.livescience.com/37206-atom-definition.html) for my background
 - I used [Pixlr](https://pixlr.com/se/e/#home) to cut and reshape the "start image" into the individual options one can play
 - I used [TinyPNG](https://tinypng.com/) to compress my background image
-- I used [W3Schools](https://www.w3schools.com/css/css3_shadows_box.asp) to learn about box shadowing
-- I used [Kevin Powell](https://www.youtube.com/watch?v=lvKK2fs6h4I) to better understand the scroll bar
+- I used [Geeks for Geeks](https://www.geeksforgeeks.org/css-font-border/) to get the font border on my text
 - I used [W3Schools](https://www.w3schools.com/html/html_favicon.asp) and [Fonticon](https://gauger.io/fonticon/) for my favicon
 - I used [Google Fonts](https://fonts.google.com/) for my fonts